johnlpage/UniBench/reporting/report.md

 ### Description

-Where many threads simultaneously modify the same document - the internal optimistic-with-retry concurrency in MongoDB means that N simultanous updates result in N^2/2 quantity of work; this test measures the real world impact of this.
-This is primarily related to RAM and CPU usage so we can use a relatively small data set with 1 Million 1KB documents.
-We are only modifying a small number of them anyway.
-We first insert 1 million 1KB documents, then update one of them with a varying number of threads, per perform
+Where many threads simultaneously modify the same document, the internal optimistic-with-retry concurrency inside MongoDB means that N simultaneous updates result in an N^2/2 quantity of work.
+This test measures the real-world impact of this retry contention.
+This is primarily related to RAM and CPU usage, so we can use a relatively small data set with 1 Million 1KB documents.
+Then we update one of them with a varying number of threads, incrementing a single value so each write does eventually take place.

+This test is run with an M30 instance and is inherently CPU-bound.
+As the number of available cores grows, the performance will not significantly improve as we are essentially measuring a single threaded operation (one update to one document) and the cost of excessive retries.
+Additional CPU can handle more wasted write conflicts but not really improve throughput.

+There is a variant to this anti-patttern not shown here where each thread ultimately updates a different document.
+In this case the problem is compounded by the document not matching the query after a failure and requiring a new query. this has significantly more performance overhead.
+An example might be dequeueing tasks using findOneAndUpadte.

+We are also looking here at the impact of the update also updating an index resulting in two wiredtiger tables being modified rather than just one.

 ### Base Atlas Instance